Financial-Times/origami-website/_posts/2019-10-29-major-cascade.md

 	</figcaption>
 </figure>

+This process of design rationalisation fed into Origami components and our new [Sketch UI Kit](https://medium.com/ft-product-technology/ft-design-basics-1-why-we-finally-built-a-ui-kit-850e98b127bf), to help the design team prototype new experiences more efficiently without recreating existing elements.

-With editorial styles moved, we made a host of other changes to simplify o-typography for developers.
-See more details in the [o-typography v6 proposal](https://github.com/Financial-Times/o-typography/issues).
+With editorial styles moved, we also made a host of other changes to simplify o-typography for developers.
+See more details in the [o-typography v6 proposal](https://github.com/Financial-Times/o-typography/issues/203).